xylar/processflow/README.md

                                 Path to configuration file.
         -v, --version         Print version informat and exit.
         -l LOG, --log LOG     Path to logging output file.
-        -s, --scripts         Copy the case_scripts directory from the remote machine.
-        -f, --file-list       Turn on debug output of the internal file_list so you can see what the current state of the model files are -r RESOURCE_PATH, --resource-path RESOURCE_PATH
+        -r RESOURCE_PATH, --resource-path RESOURCE_PATH
                                 Path to custom resource directory
         -a, --always-copy     Always copy diagnostic output, even if the output